-Description This subject examines the international financial system and capital markets in the context of the banker customer relationship, commercial lending and security.
+Description This subject compares the international financial system and capital markets to the Australian financial system in the context of the banker customer relationship, commercial lending and security.
 The subject also introduces students to key international legal issues that are relevant to international banking and securities practice.
 Finally, students will examine transactional practice in the context of transactions with an international element to it.

 Student Contribution Band HECS Band 4 10cp

 Equivalent Subjects LAWS 7016 International Banking and Finance Law

 Students must be enrolled in a postgraduate program from the School of Law.
 Students enrolled in other programs must obtain permission to enrol in this subject.

 - Critically evaluate the key concepts, policies and issues on defined topics

 - Apply relevant legal concepts and aspects of policy analysis to solve practical problems and theoretical legal issues in a clear, logical and effective way